 You can freeze them as described above for much longer.
 Frozen, they'll stay fresh for months, especially if you freeze them tightly (air exposure causes freezer burn).

-How to make gluten free dairy free pumpkin cookies
+How to make gluten free dairy free pumpkin chocolate chip cookies

 If you can't have dairy, you can replace the unsalted butter in this recipe with vegan butter.
 Miyoko's Kitchen and Melt brands are my favorite.